Naryadchikov/CS-E5520-Advanced-Computer-Graphics/README.txt

 # Any other comments you'd like to share about the assignment or the course so far?

 I've enjoyed working on assignment.
-I can say that every time I sit behind computer doing it I caught "flow" state, so it shows that task is interesting and challenging in the same time.
+I can say that every time I sit behind computer doing it I've been in "flow" state, so it shows that task is interesting and challenging in the same time.